Tag Archive for: feed ingredients

 4 things to consider when feeding chickpeas to horses

-2. BUT, on reading about the amount of trypsin inhibitor in chickpeas it is much, much lower than soybean.
-I can find published values of 15 TUI (Trypsin Units Inhibited – reflects quantity of trypsin that has its activity inhibited) for chickpeas while values for soybean are more like 80 TUI.
-Reading papers and interpreting units is proving exceedingly difficult as it seems everyone likes to express their TUI units in slightly different ways so just be careful with this!
+BUT, on reading about the amount of trypsin inhibitor in chickpeas it is much, much lower than soybean.
+In the published literature there are values of 15 TUI (Trypsin Units Inhibited – reflects quantity of trypsin that has its activity inhibited) for chickpeas while values for soybean are more like 80 TUI.
+Reading papers and interpreting units is challenging as it seems everyone likes to express their TUI units in slightly different ways so just be careful with this!

 Updates in FeedXL…